edgedb/edgedb/docs/ai/index.rst

 =======================

 The AI extension may be configured via our UI or via EdgeQL.
-To use the built-in UI, access it by running ``gel ui``.
+To use the built-in UI, access it by running :gelcmd:`ui`.
 If you have the extension enabled in your schema as shown above and have migrated that schema change, you will see the "AI Admin" icon in the left-hand toolbar.